 Be prepared to drive 11 bumpy miles on one of the worst service roads in the Cascades.

-The Paddy-Go-Easy Pass Trailhead sign is on the right side of the road but it can be easily missed if not paying attention.
-The well-maintained trail all the way to the pass can be dusty at times.
-The view from the pass is already breathtaking, with The Cradle standing in full display before you.
-The portion of the trail running down the east side isn’t as well-maintained and it gets a bit brushy about half a mile before the French Creek trail junction.
+Paddy-Go-Easy Pass Trailhead sign on the right side of the road could be easily missed if not looking carefully.
+The well-maintained trail to the pass could be dusty at times.
+View from the pass was already breathtaking, with The Cradle in full display before you.
+The portion of the trail down the east side wasn’t as well-maintained.
+It got a bit brushy half a mile before the French Creek Trail junction.

-Once on the crest, a couple of options to get around the east ridge.
-Either drop down the other side to attain the steep east slope and aim for the east ridge, or gain elevation initially by scrambling up the south ridge a few hundred feet.
-I picked the latter option and kept as close to the ridge as possible to avoid losing more elevation than I wanted to.
+Once on the crest, we had a couple of options to get around the east ridge of the south peak.
+We could either descend the other side onto the steep east slopes and aim for the east ridge, or we could gain elevation initially by scrambling a couple hundred feet up the south ridge.
+We went with the latter option and closely hugged the ridge to avoid losing elevation.

-Find your way over the east ridge and into the northeast slope.
-Once there, the unmistakable double-peak summit is directly above.
-Aim for the east spur off the south peak and scramble up to it with class 3 moves.
-The two peaks are said to be the same elevation and the north peak looks to be a class 4 climb.
+We climbed over the east ridge via the 6,900′ saddle and got onto the east slope.
+The unmistakable double-peak summit was now directly overhead to the west.
+Aiming for the saddle between the two summits, we scramble up with some class 3 moves.
+The two peaks were of the same elevation with the north peak being a class 4+ climb.

-Views on the summit were great, the view to the north was hazy due to wildfire smoke.
+Views on the summit were great, except to the north it was hazy due to wildfire smoke.
 A couple of small wildfires to the west.